 Nature is nonlinear, which allows for complex and beautiful dynamics and patterns from turbulence and chaos to fractals and self-similarity.
 Nonlinear optical systems are relatively simple and therefore provide an ideal testbed to explore universal concepts in nonlinear pattern formation.
 One archetypal nonlinear pattern is the solitary-wave (or soliton), which is a wave-packet that propagates without change.
 In addition to its intrinsic interest, the soliton plays a major technological role in the generation of ultrashort (femtosecond) pulses from laser sources, demonstrating the impact possible from new discoveries in this field.
-Research in the group will involve theoretical and experimental exploration of nonlinear optical processes in bulk, fiber, and nanophotonic systems.
-Stable patterns will be identified and applied towards applications like short-pulse generation at underdeveloped wavelengths.
+Research in the group involves theoretical and experimental exploration of nonlinear optical processes in bulk, fiber, and nanophotonic systems.
+Stable patterns are applied towards applications like nonlinear imaging deep into the brain.

 Brillouin scattering is a nonlinear optical effect involving the interaction of light with sound.
 Studied since the early days of nonlinear optics, stimulated Brillouin scattering is one of the strongest nonlinear optical effects and has enabled technological advances for sensing, microwave processing, slow and fast light, high coherence source generation, and optical phase conjugation.
 Recent years have seen a surge of interest in a type of Brillouin scattering that occurs in systems where both light and sound are supported by a waveguide.
 This type of Brillouin scattering is highly tunable and is advantageous for microwave processing, tunable source generation, and ultrafast processing.
-Remarkably, new types are optomechanical interactions are still being discovered and explored as the field continues to grow.
-Our group will push further along this nonlinear optical frontier and apply these interactions toward novel technologies.
+Remarkably, new types of optomechanical interactions are still being discovered and explored as the field continues to grow.
+Our group is pushing this nonlinear optical frontier and also applying these interactions toward novel technologies.

 Traveling-wave optomechanics for quantum information control